2023

 Competitive Landscape

-This visualization show the product space at the HS4 level colored from blue to yellow.
-This mean that the more blue a dot/product is, the more Italy has comparative advantage over Japan.
-Similarly, the more yellow a dot/product is, the more Japan has comparative advantage over Italy.
+This visualization shows the product space at the HS4 level with the flags of Italy and Japan.
+This means that a dot/product with the flag of Italy indicates it has a comparative advantage over Japan.
+Similarly, a dot/product with the flag of Japan indicates it has a comparative advantage over Italy.

 Have questions, comments, or concerns?